Subject Source: Library of Congress Subject Headings

-Scope and Content note This collection is comprised of the four volumes of manuscripts of Wolfgang Sonntag's academic writing on issues of economics, foreign aid, and the voluntary aid movement.
+Overview Wolfgang Sonntag's academic writing focuses on issues of economics, foreign aid, and the voluntary aid movement.
 The collection also includes correspondence related to Sonntag's writings.

 Overview The Intercultural Center (IC) at Swarthmore College was founded in 1992 to promote systemic change toward a multicultural perspective across the institution and to foster community-building and collaboration among diverse groups within and outside of the college.
 The collection contains records relating to the founding of the IC and its activiites, as well as records that detail the activities of groups within the IC, specfically HOLA (Hispanics Organized for Latino Awareness/Hispanic...